stevenbuehler/stevenbuehler.github.io/about.md

  - [Kennedy Space Center (KSC) Visitor Complex](https://kennedyspacecenter.com) Atlantis Annual Pass.
 I go there to watch launches.
  - (I don't currently have a pass to [Walt Disney World](https://waltdisneyworld.com).
 My Platinum Pass expired in March during the COVID lockdowns and I didn't renew it before they stopped selling them.)

-You can usually find me at Universal Orlando on Sunday evenings, **in full _Wizarding World_ cosplay** (Yes, I am a grown 48-year-old man with a $125 Ravenclaw robe, Severus Snape's interactive wand, Ravenclaw quidditch cap, and face covering; these are my people). **Fantasy worlds inspire me.**
+You can usually find me at Universal Orlando on Sunday evenings, **in full _Wizarding World_ cosplay** (Yes, I am a grown 48-year-old man with a $125 Ravenclaw robe, Severus Snape's interactive wand, Ravenclaw cap, and face covering; these are my people). **Fantasy worlds inspire me.**

 I like to watch rocket launches up close (thus the KSC pass). **Space travel and technology inspire me.**  Launches I've seen so far:
  - SpaceX CRS-21 (6 Dec 2020, ISS Cargo Resupply)